CV examples

 Energetic and customer-focused school leaver with a passion for delivering exceptional service.
 Excellent communication and interpersonal skills demonstrated through previous volunteering and a work placement in the retail industry.
 Strong problem-solving abilities, with the ability to multi-task and manage time effectively.
 Quick learner, adaptable, and eager to contribute to a customer-centric team.
 Dedicated to providing positive experiences and building lasting relationships with customers.

-School Leaver with No Experience Personal Profile Example
+School Leaver CV with No Experience Personal Profile Example

 Proactive school leaver with a strong desire to become a Teaching Assistant.
 Demonstrated leadership through community service and volunteering.
 Excellent communication and interpersonal skills from public speaking and debate clubs.
 Proven dedication and strong work ethic with consistent academic achievements.
 Additional experience includes tutoring, assisting teachers, and participating in mentoring programs.
 Eager to develop professional skills in education and contribute to a learning environment.